ViMMRC 2.0 -- Enhancing Machine Reading Comprehension on Vietnamese Literature Text: Error Analysis and Discussion

 \subsection{The efficiency of multi-stage models}

 Table \ref{tbl_result_quest_nli} illustrates the results of the viBERT model when integrating the MAN mechanism and NLI modules on four different types of questions, as shown in Table \ref{tab_ques_type}.
 It can be seen that the MAN with NLI has notably improved the accuracy of the Wh-questions.
 Besides, the appearance of NLI along with the MAN mechanism has improved the performance of models on question type 4.
 The MAN mechanism gives better results for question type 2 (the listed option questions), while the accuracy decreases when attaching MAN with NLI.
-Specifically, all proposed approaches have no improvement on question type 3.
+Specifically, the NLI mechanism helps improve the performance of questions in Type 3.

 In addition, we investigate the efficiency of MAN and NLI with the viBERT model by each grade, as shown in Table \ref{tab_result_grades_nli}.
 Figure \ref{fig_results_by_grades} illustrates the efficiency of MAN and NLI to the viBERT models on the development set.
 In general, the MAN and NLI help improve the accuracy of the multiple-choice reading comprehension model on the higher grade, from the $6^{th}$ to $12^{th}$ grades.
 Generally, the MAN and NLI help enhance the ability of reading comprehension models for reading passages on higher grades.